 Archive for January 2013

-Politicalexicon (The electoral non sequitur edition)_January 2013 Update
+Politicalexicon (The electoral non sequitur edition)_January 2013 Edition

 With the 2013 election called and what will feel like a decade until polling day, I thought a refresher on the terms you are likely to encounter before and during the campaign would be helpful.